 MCD

-Corticosteroids are potentially effective as adjunctive therapy for MCD, but should be used with caution, especially in patients with concurrent KS.
+Although corticosteroids appear to be effective as an adjunctive therapy for MCD, they should be used with caution or avoided, especially in patients with concurrent KS, given potential for exacerbation of life-threatening KS (AIII).

-Patients who received rituximab for MCD may experience subsequent exacerbation or emergence of KS.
+One-third of patients receiving rituximab may have subsequent exacerbations or emergence of KS.

 Human Papillomavirus (HPV) DiseaseTreatment of Genital Warts